Today from 09:00 to 17:30

 Texel whalers also operated in the region of the North Pole.
 In fact, no less than 719 trips left from Texel to the far North, and we know of 75 captains from Texel who worked in the whaling industry.
 Klaas Jacobsz Daalder went on 20 of those journeys and earned a pretty penny, which he spent on household goods.
 He also lent much of his money to other Texel residents.

 This house is unusual in that 't Walvisvaarders Huisje is still used by a family as a weekend and holiday home.
-The current occupants sleep in the cupboard beds, just as Klaas Jacobsz Daalder and his family did nearly 300 years ago. 't Walvisvaarders Huisje is likely to be closed to the public in 2016 due to large-scale restoration.
+The current occupants sleep in the cupboard beds, just as Klaas Jacobsz Daalder and his family did nearly 300 years ago.

 What Walvisvaardershuisje (whaler's house)